Limitations on Accurate, Trusted, Human-level Reasoning: Introduction

-To elaborate on the definition, if a system is trusted then it is scientifically accepted (or assumed) that the system is safe.
-As a remark, we note that our results are agnostic to whether trust in the system stems from theoretical proofs, empirical verification, or some combination of these, we only require that when deploying the system there is an assumption that it is safe.
-We also note that safety does not necessarily imply trust, or vice versa.
-Safety is an underlying property of the system being consistent and not making false claims.
+Therefore, if a system is trusted by $H$ then it is assumed by any individual in $H$ that the system is accurate.
+For brevity, we will sometimes refer to a system as being ``trusted" without explicitly referencing the set $H$, if there exists some set of individuals $H$ such that the system is trusted by $H$.
+As a remark, we note that our results are agnostic to whether trust in the system stems from theoretical proofs, empirical verification, or some combination of these, we only require that when using the system there is an assumption that it is accurate.
+We also note that accuracy does not necessarily imply trust, or vice versa.
+Accuracy is an underlying property of the system being consistent and not making false claims.
 It is possible that some analysis of the system cannot identify this property or is incorrect, leading to a lack of trust or mistaken trust.
-For example, a system could actually be safe but not trusted because existing empirical or theoretical tools are insufficient to establish safety.
-Similarly, a system could actually be unsafe but still trusted by users, such as when the trust rests on empirical evidence which is incomplete, or on incorrect theoretical assumptions.
+For example, a system could actually be accurate but not trusted because existing empirical or theoretical tools are insufficient to establish accuracy.
+Similarly, a system could actually be inaccurate but still trusted by users, such as when the trust rests on empirical evidence which is incomplete, or on incorrect theoretical assumptions.

-Finally, we need to formally define an AGI system in order to mathematically investigate its limitations.
-This is a challenge, since it is well-accepted that there is no well-accepted definition of AGI---or even of intelligence itself \citep{legg2007universal,legg2007collection}.
-Nevertheless, we propose a formal definition, and argue why it captures important aspects of the goal of AGI.
+Finally, we need to formally define a human-level reasoning system in order to mathematically investigate its limitations.

-\begin{definition}[AGI] We define a system to be an Artificial General Intelligence (AGI) system if for every task instance such that a human has a provably correct solution for that instance, the system can also solve the instance with some non-zero probability.
-Similarly, the system is not an AGI system if there exists some task instance which can be easily and provably solved by a human, but the system can never solve the instance (for probabilistic systems, the probability of the system solving the instance is 0). \end{definition}
+\begin{definition}[Human-level reasoning] We define a system to be a human-level reasoning system if for every task instance such that a human has a provably correct solution for that instance, the system can also solve the instance with some non-zero probability.
+Similarly, the system is not a human-level reasoning system if there exists some task instance which can be easily and provably solved by a human, but the system can never solve the instance (for probabilistic systems, the probability of the system solving the instance is 0). \end{definition}

+Our definition draws on the common view that a human-level reasoning system for a task such as program verification should be at least as capable as a human on that task.
+In particular, if there are explicit task instances which can be provably solved by humans (for example, explicit programs which the humans can easily and provably certify as having the desired property) but cannot be solved by the system, then the system is not a human-level reasoning system as per our definition.